theavicaster/crypto-streaming/README.md

 * Node.js and Express is used to create REST Endpoints to fetch and serve the latest data from Cassandra

+* Server-side components are containerized with Docker Compose.

 * React, Chart.js, and Material-UI is used to render responsive UI consisting of cryptocurrency cards and real-time dashboard.
 Updated prices and aggregates are fetched from REST Endpoint.

 ---